-From 2004-2010, was the Co-Founder and CEO of RecycleBank.
-During his tenure as CEO, the company grew from an idea into a company that serviced over 100 cities and over 1 million households.
-RecycleBank was recognized with a number of business an environmental awards including the Philadelphia Sustainability Award, The Conference of Mayors - Public/Private Partnership of the Year Award and a Technology Pioneer award from the World Economic Forum.
+Ron has been an Adjunct Professor at Columbia Business School since 2010.
+In 2012, he was the recipient of the Social Enterprise Teaching Award for Excellence in Teaching.
+From 2004-2010, Ron was the Co-Founder and CEO of RecycleBank.
+During his tenure as CEO, the company grew from an idea into a company that serviced over 50 cities and over 1 million households.
+RecycleBank was recognized with a number of business and environmental awards including the Philadelphia Sustainability Award, The Conference of Mayors - Public/Private Partnership of the Year Award and a Technology Pioneer award from the World Economic Forum.